PranayTyagi11/ai-invoice-generator/README.md

 ## 🤝 Contributing

-This is a private project.
-For access or collaboration, please contact the project maintainer.
+This is a private project created and maintained by:

+- **Pranay Tyagi** - Lead Developer & AI Integration Specialist
+- **Finn Connelly** - Full-Stack Developer & Architecture Lead

 ### Development Setup
-1. Contact the project maintainer for access
+1. Contact the project maintainers for access
 2. Set up your development environment
 3. Follow the installation guide above
 4. Make your changes